-- y (Dask Array, Dask DataFrame or Dask Series of shape = [n\samples]) The target values (class labels in classification, real numbers in regression). - sample\weight (Dask Array or Dask Series of shape = [n\samples] or None, optional (default=None)) Weights of training data. - init\score (Dask Array or Dask Series of shape = [n\samples] or shape = [n\samples \ n\classes] (for multi-class task), or Dask Array or Dask DataFrame of shape = [n\samples, n\classes] (for multi-class task), or None, optional (default=None)) Init score of training data. - eval\set (list or None, optional (default=None)) A list of (X, y) tuple pairs to use as validation sets. - eval\names (list of str, or None, optional (default=None)) Names of eval\set. - eval\sample\weight (list of Dask Array or Dask Series, or None, optional (default=None)) Weights of eval data. - eval\class\weight (list or None, optional (default=None)) Class weights of eval data. - eval\init\score (list of Dask Array, Dask Series or Dask DataFrame (for multi-class task), or None, optional (default=None)) Init score of eval data.

-- eval\metric (str, callable, list or None, optional (default=None)) If str, it should be a built-in evaluation metric to use.
+- y (Dask Array, Dask DataFrame or Dask Series of shape = [n\samples]) The target values (class labels in classification, real numbers in regression). - sample\weight (Dask Array or Dask Series of shape = [n\samples] or None, optional (default=None)) Weights of training data.
+Weights should be non-negative. - init\score (Dask Array or Dask Series of shape = [n\samples] or shape = [n\samples \ n\classes] (for multi-class task), or Dask Array or Dask DataFrame of shape = [n\samples, n\classes] (for multi-class task), or None, optional (default=None)) Init score of training data. - eval\set (list or None, optional (default=None)) A list of (X, y) tuple pairs to use as validation sets. - eval\names (list of str, or None, optional (default=None)) Names of eval\set. - eval\sample\weight (list of Dask Array or Dask Series, or None, optional (default=None)) Weights of eval data.
+Weights should be nonnegative. - eval\class\weight (list or None, optional (default=None)) Class weights of eval data. - eval\init\score (list of Dask Array, Dask Series or Dask DataFrame (for multi-class task), or None, optional (default=None)) Init score of eval data. - eval\metric (str, callable, list or None, optional (default=None)) If str, it should be a built-in evaluation metric to use.
 If callable, it should be a custom evaluation metric, see note below for more details.
 If list, it can be a list of built-in metrics, a list of custom evaluation metrics, or a mix of both.
 In either case, the metric from the model parameters will be evaluated and used as well.
-Default: '12' for LGBMRegressor, 'logloss' for LGBMClassifier, 'ndcg' for LGBMRanker. - verbose (bool or int, optional (default=True)) Requires at least one evaluation data.
-If True, the eval metric on the eval set is printed at each boosting stage.
-If int, the eval metric on the eval set is printed at every verbose boosting stage.
-The last boosting stage or the boosting stage found by using early\stopping\rounds is also printed.
+Default: '12' for LGBMRegressor, 'logloss' for LGBMClassifier, 'ndcg' for LGBMRanker. - feature\name (list of str, or 'auto', optional (default='auto')) Feature names.
+If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default='auto')) Categorical features.
+If list of int, interpreted as indices.
+If list of str, interpreted as feature names (need to specify feature\name as well).
+If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
+All values in categorical features will be cast to int32 and thus should be less than int32 max value (2147483647).
+Large values could be memory consuming.
+Consider using consecutive integers starting from zero.
+All negative values in categorical features will be treated as missing values.
+The output cannot be monotonically constrained with respect to a categorical feature.
+Floating point numbers in categorical features will be rounded towards 0. - \\kwargs Other parameters passed through to LGBMClassifier.fit().